-Council will require a Water Cycle Management Report for each lot in the subdivision which identifies that there is a suitable area capable of the disposal of on-site wastewater.
+- (a) The development should address the constraints of the site including topography, existing vegetation - (b) Development for the purpose of services apartments (cabins or the like) shall be limited to a maximum of 6 individual accommodation units and one permanent dwelling (or manager's residence). - (c) The use of manufactured or relocated homes will not be permitted in the urban areas. - Water CycleCouncil will require a Water Cycle Management Report for each lot in the subdivisionManagementwhich identifies that there is a suitable area capable of the disposal of on-site wastewater.
 The report must include a plan showing a nominal effluent management area for each proposed dwelling or cabin site (as the case may be), in relation to slope, aspect and other site constraints.
 The plan must indicate all nearby waterways with a buffer of a least 100 metres between effluent management areas and perennial or intermittent creeks or watercourses and 40 metres to drainage depressions.

 Electricity The proponent shall demonstrate that the development can be serviced by electricity either via connection to the grid or solar power.
 Generators will generally not be accepted as a source of electricity.

-ParkingRefer to car parking requirements section 5.1 in the DCP

-Signage Refer to requirement for signs section 4.4 in the DCP
+Parking Refer to car parking requirements section 5.1 in the DCP Signage Refer to requirement for signs section 4.4 in the DCP